gcallah/JohnGray/papers/garrard.md

 when all values lose their meaning, as the necessary culmination of Western rationalism that began in antiquity.
 Hence Gray's assertion that it is in Nietzsche 'that the definitive critique of the Enlightenment project is to be found' (Gray 1997, p.
 164).
-But whereas the German prophet of the Übermensch welcomed the advent of a world 'beyond good and evil' as a liberation for those who matter (in his view), Gray sees very little grounds for hope in the future.
+But, whereas the German prophet of the Übermensch welcomed the advent of a world 'beyond good and evil' as a liberation for those who matter (in his view), Gray sees very little grounds for hope in the future.
 Uniquely insightful though